 Is Psychology hard to study?

-Due to the cumbersome coursework, lectures, and exams a person will experience when studying psychology, this course can be considered challenging but not impossible.
+Due to the cumbersome coursework, lectures, and exams a person will experience when studying psychology at universities, this course can be considered challenging but not impossible.
 Studies show that migraine headaches are more common in psychology students than in those studying medicine.

 These psychology students also complained that their symptoms increased in severity since admission.
 This is just to reiterate that studying an intricate field like psychology is not for the faint-hearted.
 All that’s needed is resilience, as research shows that this leads to a fall in psychological stress.
 Certified psychologists should be held in high esteem due to the effort they are required to expend during their years of study and practice.